 While giftedness is seen as an academic advantage, psychologically it can pose other challenges for the gifted individual.
 A person who is intellectually advanced may or may not be advanced in other areas.
 Each individual student needs to be evaluated for physical, social, and emotional skills without the traditional prejudices which prescribe either "compensatory" weaknesses or "matching" advancement in these areas.
-The very educators who want these children to challenge themselves and to embrace their gifts and talents are often the same people who are forced to discourage them in a mixed-ability classroom, through mechanisms like refusing to call on the talented student in class so that typical students have an opportunity to participate.
-Students who are young, enthusiastic or aggressive are more likely to attract attention and to disrupt the class by working ahead, giving the correct answers all the time, asking for new assignments, or finding creative ways to entertain themselves while the rest of the class finishes an assignment, (Obani, 2004).
+These pressures often wane during adulthood, but they can leave a significant negative impact on emotional development.
+Social pressures can cause children to "play down" their intelligence in an effort to blend in with other students.
+"Playing down" is a strategy often used by students with clinical depression and is seen somewhat more frequently in socially acute adolescents which is usually discouraged by educators when they recognize it.
+Unfortunately, the very educators who want these children to challenge themselves and to embrace their gifts and talents are often the same people who are forced to discourage them in a mixed-ability classroom, through mechanisms like refusing to call on the talented student in class so that typical students have an opportunity to participate.
+Students who are young, enthusiastic or aggressive are more likely to attract attention and to disrupt the class by working ahead, giving the correct answers all the time, asking for new assignments, or finding creative ways to entertain themselves while the rest of the class finishes an assignment.
+This behavior can be mistaken for Autism Deficit Hyperactivity Disorder (Obani, 2004).

 Many parents of the gifted find that it is the social-emotional aspect of their children's lives that needs support.
 Schools and Talent Development programmes often focus on academic enrichment rather than providing time for gifted kids to have the social interaction with true peers that is required for healthy development.
-National organizations such as Supporting Emotional Needs of the Gifted (SENG) as well as local organizations, have emerged in an effort to meet these needs.
+National organizations such as Supporting Emotional Needs of the Gifted (SENG) as well as local organizations have emerged in an effort to meet these needs.
 It can also happen that some unidentified gifted students will get bored in regular class, daydream and lose track of where the class is in a lecture, and the teacher becomes convinced that the student is slow and struggling with the material (UNESCO, 2009).

 Gifted and Talented students also have a higher chance of co-occurring learning disability.
 Gifted students with learning disability are often called twice exceptional.
 These students can require special attention in school.
 Finally, Gifted and Talented students are statistically somewhat more likely to be diagnosed with a mental disorder such as bipolar disorder and to become addicted to drugs or alcohol.